americanexpress/jest-image-snapshot/README.md

 ## ✨ Features

-* Take image snapshots of your React components
+* Take image snapshots of your application
 * Ability to compare snapshots from a baseline
 * Update snapshots when you're good with changes
 * Customize a difference threshold